adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="product"></div>
 	<div class="searchResults"></div>

 Here I know exactly what I am looking at.
 I know the intention of what this HTML represents.
 And I have no idea how it looks&mdash;that's what CSS is responsible for.
+Semantic class names mean something to both HTML *and* CSS.

 So **why** else should we use semantic class names?